Is Vietnam easy to travel?

 How do I book a hotel?

 I use Agoda, but booking.com is also popular.
 Usually, these apps are cheaper than real life prices, I have no idea why.
 There is no need to book in advance.
 When you are getting tired and are 20 minutes out from your destination, do some quick research and book yourself a hotel.
-This changes in Vietnam’s public holidays, though, so be wary of those.
+Use the ‘search on map’ function to reserve your beachfront room with ocean views.
+Accommodation becomes limited during Vietnam’s public holidays, though, so be wary of those.

 Technology is key

 The old paper map and a lonely planet are a thing of the past.
-Vietnamese love their technology and 4g internet and smartphones are everywhere.
-Get yourself a sim card on arrival from either mobi or viettel.
+Vietnamese love their technology, 4G internet and smartphones are everywhere.
+I have yet to find a place without wi-fi in this country.
+Get yourself a sim card on arrival from either Mobifone or Viettel.
 If you know how to use a modern smartphone, you can navigate Vietnam easily.
 There is nothing your phone can’t do in Vietnam!